Box Prime 9… take 2 > Updated

 Well no, I didn’t.
 I said hell yes (duh!).

 Of course after the eagerness died down, a type of buyer’s remorse set in.
-I’ve been around bikes and the bike biz long enough to know that despite Jonny From Marketing’s best efforts to convince me otherwise, nine times out of ten, new bike stuff is either just a rehash of old bike stuff, or some daft new direction no one really wants, or needs but know we are going to be forced into using anyway.
+I’ve been around bikes and the bike biz long enough to know that despite Jonny From Marketing’s best efforts to convince me otherwise, nine times out of ten, new bike stuff is either just a rehash of old bike stuff, or some daft new direction no one really wants, or needs, but know we are going to be forced into using anyway.
 So while I was waiting for the G2 to arrive, I pondered just what I was going to say that I had not already said.

 Turns out I need not have worried so much.

-When I unpacked the box of Box from the box (see what I did there?), I was greeted with the familiar packaging – I have installed four Box setups on the racked bike, so have got to know it well.
+When I unpacked the box of Box from the box (see what I did there?), I was greeted with the familiar packaging – I have installed four Box setups on the racked bikes, so have got to know it well.
 This time though, when I opened the box of Box (there it is again!), apart from the chain and cassette, that have remain unchanged, what greeted me was something very different.
 G2, it turns out was not an update, or a tweak, which if I am being honest was what I was expecting, but a whole new thing.
 The only similarity the G2 derailleur has to its predecessor is that it’s 9 speed.
 Everything else, and I do mean everything, is all new…

-It’s always the little things that grab my attention first, so the first detail I noticed (after getting over the all newness of it all) was not some glorious, big ticket thing but one that I guarantee that you never notice… the B-Gap (B-tension) screw.
+It’s always the little things that grab my attention first, so the first detail I noticed (after getting over the all-newness of it all) was not some glorious, big ticket thing but one that I guarantee that you never notice… the B-Gap (B-tension) screw.
 The new B-Gap screw is now offset and pushes against a seating block, taking over from the traditional role of the screw itself.
 I found this to be a blessing as the Syntace hanger on the bike has a very minimal seating step for the screw and I’ve found that B-Gap screws can ‘jump’ the step and make a mess.
 This system completely eliminates this issue meaning that on the bike I tested it on, there was no issue setting everything up just right, and it staying that way (if you’ve ever had a B-Gap setting go wrong, you’ll know what I mean).

 The next detail to shine was the shift cable, which now exits into a roller and then a grooved track in the derailleur body itself (the upside of moulded composites).
 This creates a smooth cable path to the pinch bolt, usually a minimal afterthought on many derailleurs, as well as seats the cable firmly.
 The new cage design too has a beefiness to it that inspires a level of confidence that it’s going to hold up to abuse.
 So if you ride trails that have sticks and branches sticking out all over the place, ready to snag and kill your derailleur, this thing has your back.